NKUhealong/CABnet/README.md

 2. If you want to train the model, download the dataset and put them into`data` folder.

-3. And then run the train.py.
+3. And then run the code：python train.py
     Note that the parameters and paths should be set beforehand

 4. Once the training is complete, you can run the test.py to test your model.
+   Run the code : python test.py.

 ## LICENSE
  Code can only be used for ACADEMIC PURPOSES.
 NO COMERCIAL USE is allowed.